BenDStokes/Vari-Tensor/CONTRIBUTING.md

-The lynch-pin of the whole operation is the increment_positions() function, which is used to perform all incrementation of iterators, whether over their position to advance the iterator, or over repeated indices to find the iterator's value the current point.
+The lynch-pin of the whole operation is the increment_positions() function, which is used to perform all incrementation of iterators, whether over their position to advance the iterator, or over repeated indices to find the iterator's value at the current point.

 ---